 Florida Gulf Coast University – Center for Environmental and Sustainability Education

 Florida International University – Sustainability Office

 Florida State University – Sustainable Campus

-St. Thomas University – Environmental Compliance and Risk Management
+St. Thomas University – Environmental Compliance, Emergency Management and Risk Management

 Stetson University – Environmental Responsibility Council

 The following are examples of sustainability reports from multiple colleges and universities across the state.